Tracardi/tracardi-api/manual/en/docs/flow/actions/add_hubspot_contact_action.md

   security reasons, this URL must use https in production.
 When testing using localhost, http can be used.
   Also, you must use a domain, as IP addresses are not supported.

-* scopes: for adding company, you need to choose crm.objects.companies.write scope, but this match only with this and Add Company to HubSpot plugin.
+* scopes: for adding contact, you need to choose crm.objects.contacts.write scope, but this match only with this and Add Contact to HubSpot plugin.
 For other plugins connecting to HubSpot, you should choose other scopes.
   We recommend choose all the following scopes:

         crm.objects.companies.write, crm.objects.companies.read, crm.objects.contacts.write, crm.schemas.contacts.read, content

 After filling the fields, copy link and open this.
 After that, choose the account that match the app you want to connect with HubSpot and press the button.
 You'll be asked for granting access to your app, then be redirected to